 Twumasi, B. O., 2007.
 Automated shape analysis and visualization of the human back.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: